khalil-create/Electronic-Store/README.md

     password: admin

 also
-database is included next this file(the root folder 'blog3.sql') don't forget to import database blog3.sql into xampp
+database is included next this file(the root folder 'electronic_store.sql') don't forget to import database electronic_store.sql into xampp

 Thanks